 For many years, the debate between c-section versus natural birth has caused tension between women.
 Many women believe that a c-section should only be an option as a last resort, and should never be “elective”.
-Other women prefer the option of a c-section, or have medical factors making it a more desirable choice.
+Other women prefer the option of a c-section, or have medical factors making it a more desirable, often necessary, choice.

 What Doctors Don’t Tell Women about C-Section Vs. Natural Birth

 No matter which side of the debate you are on, the fact of the matter is that the choice should be between you and your healthcare team based on the best interests of you and your baby.
 Even though you may not like the idea of a c-section, you should be open-minded to the possibility that it could be necessary.
 Learn as much as possible about both options before you give birth in order to feel more confident no matter which option is best.

 Here are some things about the debate that your doctor may not tell you, or may not clarify for you.

 Some women argue that one birth method is easier than the other.
 While a c-section may not require pushing and the same degree of labor, it is not without its own difficulties.
 Natural birth may be more difficult during the process, but a c-section is a major surgery that requires lengthy recovery and healing time.
 A c-section also has inherent risks as a surgical procedure.
 Many women also struggle emotionally with how their birth situation plays out.
 A traumatic birth of either type can be hard to deal with.